 - The College does not promise to approve travel requests to all countries.
 The College expressly prohibits travel to level 3 or 4 locations.
 Applications may be declined or prior approval rescinded if we determine the proposed travel will subject the student to significant risk.
 For further details about the Student Travel Abroad Policy visit the IPO website, click here.

-Funding is limited.
-Grants are typically in the $1000-$2000 range.
+Funding is limited and grants are typically in the $1000-$2000 range.
 In exceptional circumstances, grant requests totaling more than the range may be considered.

 Proposals will only be considered for travel during the winter, spring, or summer breaks.